 Describe planned scope of project impact (e.g. on national, international, european level etc.)

 Describe the concrete expected results and impacts of project activities (both qualitatively and quantitatively) that will bring significant and direct benefits measurable within the monitored data.
+Provide the monitored data in a structured form (e.g. table).

 The monitored data should include: